Vaibhav-Xo/Los_Angeles_Crime_Exploratory_Data_Analysis_And_Dashboard/README.md

 ## Project Objective
-The objective of this project is to conduct a comprehensive exploratory data analysis (EDA) of Los Angeles crime data.
-By leveraging advanced data visualization techniques and statistical analysis, I aim to uncover patterns, trends, and insights that can help public safety strategies.
+The objective of this project is to conduct a comprehensive exploratory data analysis (EDA) of Los Angeles crime data year 2020 and use advanced data visualization techniques and statistical analysis uncover patterns, trends, and insights that can help public safety strategies.
+Also create a dynamic dashboard using 2020-2024 data which will help LAPD and the locals to enhance their saftey measures.

 ## About Dataset
 The dataset consist of 499 rows and 13 columns which include likes of DR_NO[Data Record Number], Date_Rptd, Date_Occ, Area_Name, Crm_Cd(Crime Code), Crm_Cd_Desc(Crime Code Description), Vict_Age, Vict_Sex, Premis_Desc(Premise Description), Status, Loaction, LAT, LAN.